sfu-ireceptor/turnkey-service/README.md

 ## Step 2 - Starting Up the Server ##

-At this point, you need to start up a command line terminal with "adminstrative" privileges.
+At this point, you need to start up a command line terminal with "administrative" privileges.

 Note that for Microsoft Windows, this generally means running the Windows PowerShell "as Administrator".
-Also (especially under Windows 10) you will likely need to give your local user account but your Windows "cloud" password associated with your account, to the system during boot up (as prompted) so the guest system can mount shared folders.
+Also (strangely enough, especially under Windows 10) you will likely need to give your local user account name, but your Windows "cloud" password, associated with your account, to the system during boot up (as prompted) so the guest system can mount shared folders.

 Assuming that you've properly installed Vagrant with a suitable provider, and pointed Vagrant to your default provider, you can navigate into the project directory, then type: